cscart/docs/en/user_guide/manage_products/promotions/category_discount.rst

    * **By percentage of the original price**: the eligible products will cost 80% of their original price (price with discount = original price - 20%).

-   * **To fixed amount**: the price of the eligible products will be set to 20 units of the primary currency of your store, unless those products already have prices lower than 20.
+   * **To fixed amount**: the price of the eligible products will be set to 20 units of the primary currency of your store, unless those products already have lower prices.

-   * **By fixed amount**: the price of the products will be lower by 20 units of the primary currency of your store (price with discount = original price - 20).
+   * **By fixed amount**: the price of the eligible products will be lower by 20 units of the primary currency of your store (price with discount = original price - 20).

 #.
 Click the **Create** button.